Settling Into Campus Life: Your Home Away From Home

 Room Changes

-Floormates crowd on a couch in their floor lounge to take a group photo in Towers North.
+A group of 6 floormates crowd on a couch in their floor lounge to take a group photo in Towers North.

 Safety and Security

-• Keep your room locked.
+• Always lock your room

-• Do not prop open doors to your residence hall.
+• Never prop open exterior doors

 Missing Student Policy